The Staff Selection Commission (SSC) conducts the Combined Graduate Prelims Exam once a year for selection of candidates for the main Examination.

-SSC Graduate Prelims Exam Application Form
+SSC CGL 1 Application Form

 SSC Graduate Prelims Exam Eligibility Criteria